WGNC (AM)

-WGNC (1450 kHz) is a commercial AM radio station broadcasting a Talk and Sports radio format.
+WGNC (1450 kHz) is a commercial AM radio station broadcasting a talk and sports radio format.
 It is licensed to Gastonia, North Carolina, and is owned by Scott Neisler.

 WGNC is powered at 1,000 watts, using a non-directional antenna.
 Programming is also heard on 220 watt FM translator W266DC in Gastonia, at 101.1 MHz.

 Programming

 Weekdays begin with a morning local news and information show, followed by syndicated talk shows from Glenn Beck and Dave Ramsey.
-World and national news are provided by CBS Radio News.
+World and national news are provided by USA Radio News.

 Nights and weekends feature sports programming from Fox Sports Radio.
 The station is an affiliate of the Atlanta Braves Radio Network.
 It is the largest radio affiliate network in Major League Baseball.
 WGNC also is an affiliate of the Washington Commanders Radio Network.
 Local high school football and college football games are also broadcast, along with games featuring the Gastonia Honey Hunters.